cooperrc/cooperrc.github.io/Julia-learning/day_02.md

 ## Adding Julia + IJulia to the workflow

-Yaml files can be finicky, so when I copy-pasted some another github action from the excellent [QuantEcon with Julia](https://julia.quantecon.org/intro.html) I had some troubleshooting to deal with for whitespaces vs tabs.
+Yaml files can be finicky, so when I copy-pasted another github action from the excellent [QuantEcon with Julia](https://julia.quantecon.org/intro.html) I had some troubleshooting in whitespaces vs tabs.
 The main lines I needed were:

 ```yaml